Passenger to Pilot's mission

 Stephanie

 My path has never been linear; from growing up in a fishing village in the north of Scotland to raising three boys in London.
-I built a career along the way, serving as a Global COO at BlackRock and later as Chief Operating Officer and Executive Director at the Financial Conduct Authority.
+I built a career along the way, serving as a Global COO at BlackRock and later as Chief Operating Officer and Executive Director at the Financial Conduct Authority (the UK’s financial regulator).

 Like everyone, I am not one thing – I’m made of many.
 But through every shift, one thing remains constant: people.
 They’ve always been at the heart of how I live, lead and connect.